3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 prohibitively expensive which is not congruent with the accessibility that we desired our tool to provide.

-### Microsoft Hololens
+### Microsoft HoloLens

-The Microsoft Hololens is an augmented reality headset that projects images onto the viewing lens to make it appear as if the images are sharing the same space as the user.
-Unlike the HTC Vive, Microsoft Hololens does not remove the user from the environment.
+The Microsoft HoloLens is an augmented reality headset that projects images onto the viewing lens to make it appear as if the images are sharing the same space as the user.
+Unlike the HTC Vive, Microsoft HoloLens does not remove the user from the environment.
 This allows the user to stay visually engaged in the environment and move about safely.
-The Hololens also has the added ability of being untethered which allows for easy movement independent of the location of the device running the rest of the application.
-The primary drawbacks to the use of the Microsoft Hololens are: battery life, cost, and usability.
+The HoloLens also has the added ability of being untethered which allows for easy movement independent of the location of the device running the rest of the application.
+The primary drawbacks to the use of the Microsoft HoloLens are: battery life, cost, and usability.
 According to our sponsors while in use the battery only lasts for approximately two hours and returning the device to full charge requires approximately five hours.
 This does not coincide with our desire to create a tool for rapid prototyping.
 While the